-If the buffer already has an external format (either it has been read from a file, or set External Format has been used to specify an external format) then Output-Format-Default is ignored.
+If the buffer already has an external format (either it has been read from a file, or set External Format has been used to specify an external format) then output-format-default is ignored.
 If the value is nil and the buffer does not have an external format, cl:open chooses the external format to use.

-The value should be mil or an external format specification.
-See the Lisp-Works User Guide for a description of these and of how cl:open chooses an external format.
+The value should be nil or an external format specification.
+See the Lisp-Works User Guide and Reference Manual for a description of these and of how cl:open chooses an external format.

-If you have specified an output encoding via the Editor tool's Preferences dialog, then Output-Format-Default is initialized to that value on startup.
+If you have specified an output encoding via the Editor tool's Preferences dialog, then output-format-default is initialized to that value on startup.

-The default value of Output-Format-Default is nil.
+The default value of output-format-default is nil.